overfl0wd/aws-recon/README.md

 # AWS recon

-this is a utility to extract useful information from an AWS account.
+this is a utility to extract useful information about resources (servers, networking, etc) in an AWS account.

 each function iterates through specific resources for the given account and region